renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 Further testing and quantitative evaluation are currently in progress.

 ---
+## Technical Analysis

+A deeper analysis of the system performance was conducted to evaluate stability, accuracy, and robustness under different conditions.

+### Error Behavior

+The system maintains an average error of approximately ±8 pixels, with peaks up to 20 pixels in more demanding scenarios such as sharp turns or late object detection.

+Higher error values are mainly observed when:
+- The object enters the field of view abruptly
+- The robot operates at higher speeds
+- Lighting conditions introduce noise in detection

+### Stability

+The implementation of the PD controller significantly reduced oscillations compared to initial tests without derivative control.

+- Without derivative term: noticeable oscillations and overcorrection
+- With derivative term: smoother response and improved stability

+### Response Time

+The system presents an average response time of approximately 120 ms, which is sufficient for real-time correction at the current operating speed.

+However, small delays were observed due to:
+- Serial communication latency (Arduino → EV3)
+- Vision processing time

+### Limit Case Behavior

+When no object is detected:
+- The robot maintains the last steering value
+- This prevents abrupt movements but may introduce accumulated deviation if the object is lost for extended periods

+### Performance vs Speed Trade-off

+An increase in speed results in:
+- Faster track coverage
+- Reduced reaction time window
+- Higher probability of error peaks

+This indicates a trade-off between speed and accuracy that must be balanced depending on competition conditions.
+---
 ## Experimental Results

 Preliminary testing was conducted under controlled lighting conditions.
+Each test consisted of multiple runs to ensure consistency in the measured results.

 | Metric | Value |
 | :----: | :---: |